Degrees Offered

 COMP 258.
 Design/Assess of Serious Games.
 3 Units.

-This course develops the skills and techniques required for the creation of serious games, which are games that have an additional purpose beyond entertainment.
-Topics include understanding and evaluating the current landscape of serious games, undergoing the research to design a serious game, and then assessing the games created to see if they fulfill their goals as a serious game.
+This course develops the skills and techniques required for the creation of serious games.
+Serious games are games that have an additional purpose beyond simple entertainment.
+Topics include understanding and evaluating the current landscape of serious games, undergoing the research to design a serious game, and assessing the games created to see if they fulfill their goals as a serious game.
 This course is intended to prepare students to design, develop and assess multi-purpose software.
-Prerequisite: Graduate or blended students in the School of Engineering and Computer Science or instructor approval.
+Prerequisites: COMP 141 and COMP 157 with a "C" or better and graduate students in the School of Engineering and Computer Science or instructor approval.

 COMP 259.
 Character Animation.
 3 Units.